EZCodeLanguage/EZCode/README.md

 <details open>
 <summary><h2>Community</h2></summary>

 Contribute to the community in many ways including the [EZCode Project Repository](https://github.com/JBrosDevelopment/EZCode-Projects.git).
 Create a pull request and it will be accepted as soon as possible.
-There is also the [Discussion Board](https://github.com/JBrosDevelopment/EZCode/discussions) for anybody who has questions or wants to share.
+There is also the [Discussions](https://github.com/JBrosDevelopment/EZCode/discussions) for anybody who has questions or wants to share.
 If you need any help, you can look over the [Wiki](https://github.com/JBrosDevelopment/EZCode/wiki) which includes instructions and documentation.

 Please join our [Discord Server](https://discord.gg/DpBrp6Zy) to get closer to the community!
 </details>